Naturopathic Medicine Programs in the United States

 The early years of naturopathic medical school also include introduction to naturopathic modalities, such as homeopathy, nutrition, and botanical medicine.
 ND students emerge from the first two years of training with a strong foundation in physiology, pathology, and diagnosis.
 They use the Western medical sciences as a foundation on which to build a thorough knowledge of holistic, non-toxic therapies, and to develop skills in diagnosis, disease prevention, and wellness optimization.

 The third and fourth years of training distinguish naturopathic medical programs from traditional medical schools in several ways.
 Much of the ND curriculum is devoted to non-pharmaceutical/non-surgical approaches to managing patient conditions, and students spend significant time studying lifestyle counseling, nutrition, and health promotion.
 In addition to the biomedical and clinical sciences, ND students are extensively trained in:

 Notably, ND students in U.S. naturopathic medical schools average approximately 150 hours of nutrition training and over 1,330 hours of clinical training.
 (Source: AANMC Member Survey, 2017).
-In the third and fourth years of medical school, MD training includes observational clerkships, rather than hands-on training, while naturopathic medical programs include extensive patient interaction – far beyond the level of observation.
 Third and fourth year ND students have increasing opportunities for hands-on clinical training and practice, often at their schools’ teaching clinics and off-site clinics, which offer diverse patient populations.
-As a result, ND students graduate prepared to begin practice and to diagnose and treat patients, whereas MD students are required to complete residencies after graduation in order to gain clinical experience.
+As a result, ND students graduate prepared to begin practice and to diagnose and treat patients in ambulatory settings.